 Do I need a health exam to get life insurance?

-John did this when he applied for insurance through HavenLife, which is one of the more progressive insurance carriers for transgender folks.
+John did this when he applied for insurance through Haven Life, which, as stated above, is one of the more progressive insurance carriers for transgender folks.

 Do I need to work with an insurance agent to get insurance coverage?

 No, but you probably should.

 There are newer carriers, such as Ladder Life and Haven Life, that offer life insurance without needing an agent.
 However, depending on your situation, it might be best to go through an insurance agent.

 Trust me, I understand.
 Talking about your situation isn’t always easy.

 If you’re a part of the LGBTQ community like me, you likely deal with the assumption that if you’re male, your spouse is female and vice versa.
 I’m always in correction mode.
 The difference with purchasing transgender life insurance is that licensed agents, such as me, are bound by the Health Insurance Portability and Accountability Act (HIPAA) guidelines and privacy laws.
 Insurance carriers also hold us accountable for doing our best with each client.